KevinFocke/gameoflife/roadmap.md

 # Roadmap
 ## Ver 1 - Test & Run
-- Test-Driven-Development; tests are written first.
+- Setup continuous integration +  tests are written first.
-- Runs Conway's Game Of Life.
+- Runs Conway's Game Of Life in terminal.
 No frills.
-- Continuous Integration of tests.
-Merge only succeeds after tests are passed.

 ## Ver 2 - GUI
 - The user can define a board state & select fields using an interactive GUI.